arty-arty/trust_market/README.md

 ### 2. Secure Communication

 - 💬 **Chat:** All interactions—messages and files—are client-side encrypted using AES-GCM and transmitted via blockchain state references.
 Files are stored on [Walrus](frontend/src/utils.ts), decentralized storage, linked to gig interactions.
+Metadata is inside the binary blob file, everything encrypted together.
+Upon decryption
 - 🔒 **Privacy:** Cryptographic acess control rules, written in the ([`seal_approve`](move/sources/marketplace.move)) of the smart-contract ensure that only gig participants can decrypt messages.
 Platform operators remain completely blind unless explicitly granted access during disputes.

 ### 3. Escrow & Dispute Resolution